What are the weight limits on each wheelie bin?

-Offensive Waste is any waste that is non-infectious but may be unpleasant or cause offense to those that come into contact with it.
+Offensive Waste is any waste that is non-infectious but may be unpleasant or cause offence to those that come into contact with it.
 Hazardous waste is anything that presents a substantial threat to public health.
 Every time hazardous waste is moved, you will require a hazardous waste consignment note.

 What are your bins made of?
 Can I get a metal bin?

-How big are your pre-paid bags?
+What size are pre-paid bin bags?